GuyBarros/5_Steps_Service_Mesh/README.md

 ---
 ## Step 4 - Gateways and default service definitions

-To make our services talk across federated datacenters, we will start a special tipe of service called a gateway to handle this connection.
+To make our services talk across federated datacenters, we will start a special type of service called a gateway to handle this connection.

 consul connect envoy  -mesh-gateway -register  -service "gateway" -address "$(private_ip):8700" -wan-address "$(public_ip):8700" -admin-bind "127.0.0.1:19007"